-Not all syrups used at Dutch Bros are vegan.
+Not all syrups used at are vegan.
 For example, the Almond Roca Syrup is not vegan, as it contains milk.

 All other syrups are supposed to be vegan but double-check with your bro-ista for changes in ingredients.
 Don’t confuse syrups with sauces, as most sauces are not vegan-friendly.

-Dutch Bros is making baby steps towards accommodating vegans.
-They offer plant-based milk like almond, oat, and coconut.
+Dutch Bros is making baby steps towards accommodating most diets.
+They offer vegan-friendly milk like almond, oat, and coconut.

 You can ask to swap the honey for cane sugar in some drinks.

 They offer the carburetor-style modification, which lets you ditch and replace ingredients in blended frozen drinks, like the Dutch Freeze.